spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="<b> Step 2.
 Build your workers.</b>")%>
 Select **SpatialOS** > **Build For Local** > **UnityClient**.

 To fully test our changes, we will need to launch two clients so you can shoot yourself.
-We will launhc out of these as a built-out client-worker.
+We will launch out of these as a built-out client-worker.

 If you are running your workers from within your Unity Editor a build is not necessary, however in a moment we will launch a built-out client-worker.
 Building the workers is therefore essential.
 <%(/Expandable)%>